Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference

 \subsection{Data preparation}

-We retrieved Observation Data Files (ODF) in the COSMOS field from the \textit{XMM-Newton} Science Archive, and found 56 pointings (see the detailed observation log in Appendix.~\ref{Obslist}).
-Starting from the ODFs, we reduce the observation data using the data analysis pipeline described in detail in section~2.2 of \citet{Ghirardini2019}, which is based on the \textit{XMM-Newton} Science Analysis Software v13.5 (XMMSAS). \texttt{emchain} and \texttt{epchain} are used to extract calibrated event files.
-The \texttt{mos-filter} and \texttt{pn-filter} executables are run to filter out time periods affected by soft-proton flares.
-We also measure count rates in unexposed corners of both instruments to compare them with those inside the field of view (FOV) of the telescope, in order to estimate the contamination of residual soft protons in the spectrum.
+We retrieved observation data files (ODFs) in the COSMOS field for both the EPIC pn \citep{Struder2001} and EPIC MOS \citep{Turner2001} cameras from the \textit{XMM-Newton} Science Archive and found 56 pointings (see the detailed observation log in Appendix~\ref{observation list}).
+Starting from the ODFs, we reduced the observation data using the data analysis pipeline described in detail in Sect.~2.2 of \citet{Ghirardini2019}, which is based on the \textit{XMM-Newton} Science Analysis Software v13.5 (XMMSAS). \texttt{emchain} and \texttt{epchain} were used to extract calibrated event files.
+The \texttt{mos-filter} and \texttt{pn-filter} executables were run to filter out time periods affected by soft-proton flares.
+We also measured count rates in unexposed corners of both instruments to compare them with those inside the field of view (FOV) of the telescope, in order to estimate the contamination of residual soft protons in the spectrum.